sanlor/Barkley2_Godot/devlog/README.md

 27/06/24
 Migrated the main menu and part of the settings menu.
 Just copying code around.
 No Idea how far cain I take this method.
 Font issue is back.
 Cant ise the monospaced font that I came up with it.
 Still, not sure what I will do.

+30/06/24
+Font issue is mostly solved.
+Had to install a plugin to make it work.
+The plugin itself doesnt work perfectly, but it does its job (along with spitting lots of errors).
+Title screen is going OK.
+Once the graphics are done, Im going to start working on the audio.